perceptiveshawty/hugo-embed-pdf-shortcode-roneo/README.md

 This is a [Hugo Shortcode](https://gohugo.io/extras/shortcodes/) developed for use in [Hugo](https://gohugo.io/) based websites.
 This shortcode allows you to embed a PDF file in a page on your Hugo website.
 It is developed using the [PDF.js](https://mozilla.github.io/pdf.js/) library by Mozilla.

+[This fork](https://gitlab.com/Roneo/hugo-shortcode-roneo-embed-pdf/) brings the following updates:

+- add a download button
-[This fork](https://gitlab.com/Roneo/hugo-shortcode-roneo-embed-pdf/-/tree/display-all-pages) allows to display every pages of the PDF instead of a pagination.
-The code was produced by [SuryaThiru](https://github.com/SuryaThiru/portfolio/blob/main/layouts/shortcodes/embed-pdf.html).
+- display every pages of the PDF instead of a pagination
+- fix URL

+The code was produced by [SuryaThiru](https://github.com/SuryaThiru/portfolio/blob/main/layouts/shortcodes/embed-pdf.html), I'm just wrapping up here.

 ![hugo-embed-pdf-shortcode cover](https://github.com/anvithks/hugo-embed-pdf-shortcode/blob/master/hugo-embed-pdf-cover.png)